johnshearing/PrivateKeyVault/README.md

 ## Contents
 Motivation
-* By improving security, I hope this device will facilitate wide scale adoption of blockchain technology.
+* By providing a single secure device managing secrets, I hope to facilitate wide scale adoption of blockchain technology.
 * [What's In It For You?](https://github.com/johnshearing/PrivateKeyVault/tree/master/Motivation#whats-in-it-for-you)
 * [What's In It For Me?](https://github.com/johnshearing/PrivateKeyVault/tree/master/Motivation#whats-in-it-for-me)
 * [What's In It For Us?](https://github.com/johnshearing/PrivateKeyVault/tree/master/Motivation#whats-in-it-for-us)